utwyko/KMinRandom/README.md

 KMinRandom is a library that generates minimal instances of [Kotlin data classes](https://kotlinlang.org/docs/reference/data-classes.html) for use in tests.
 A minimal implementation means:

 * Nullable values will be null
-* Lists will be empty lists
+* Collections will be empty collections

 ## Motivation
 The goal of KMinRandom is to make tests more readable.